Dependency Synchronization

 The following options are available by clicking inside the Action column for a particular row of data:

-Note: if you have chosen to override a Studio UG dependency with EPS data, the status bar will display that such a change will be made.
+Note: if you have chosen to override a Studio UG dependency with DTS data, the status bar will display that such a change will be made.
 If multiple rules of this type are specified, the number of changes is highlighted.

 You can do this row-by-row, or you can select a group of records to assign the same Action.